Expanded Curbside Hours!

 - CloudLibrary ebooks and audiobooks through the Maine State Library (free with a KFL library card).
 Here’s a Video Tutorial on how to use CloudLibrary (courtesy of Rockport Public Library).

-- OverDrive ebooks and audiobooks through KFL (free with a KFL library card)
+- OverDrive ebooks and audiobooks through KFL (free with a KFL library card).
+Instructions are available here.

 - Portland Public Library is offering temporary eResource library cards.
 To sign up, e-mail them at firstname.lastname@example.org.

 - Project Gutenberg thousands of public domain e-books

-- LibriVox Audiobooks volunteers reading public domain books (This is great both for listeners and people wanting to volunteer!
-It also includes selections in multiple languages.)
+- LibriVox Audiobooks volunteers reading public domain books; includes selections in multiple languages

-- Audible selection of hundreds of free audiobooks “for as long as schools are closed”, including many books for children
+- Audible free audiobooks “for as long as schools are closed”, including many books for children